clanofthecloud/cloudbuilder-tools/README.md

 ## Compiling pthreads for Windows

 This step is only required on Windows, since pthreads is a standard library shipped with most UNIX-like distributions.
-Open `pthreads-w32-2.9.1\pthreads.2\pthread.sln`.
-Same as with curl, you need to compile it four times by selecting an alternate concfiguration from the Configuration Manager each time.
+Open `pthreads-w32-2.9.1\pthreads.2\pthread.sln` in Visual Studio 2015.
+Same as with curl, you need to compile it four times by selecting an alternate configuration from the Configuration Manager each time.
 Use the following configurations:

-	- LIB_Debug_VS2012 with platform Win32 and x64
+	- Debug_VS2015 with platform Win32 and x64
-	- LIB_Release_VS2012 with platform Win32 and x64
+	- Release_VS2015 with platform Win32 and x64

 Which means 4 configurations, therefore running the compilation 4 times.
 After that, the `cloudbuilder\delivery\pthread` directory should look as follows:

 	- Headers: containing a few header files
 	- Windows
-		- Debug_VS2012
+		- Debug_VS2015
 			- x86
 				- libpthread.lib
-				- vc110.pdb
+				- vc140.pdb
 			- x64
 				- Same as in x86
-		- Release_VS2012
+		- Release_VS2015
-			- Same structure as in Debug_VS2012
+			- Same structure as in Debug_VS2015

 ## Compiling OpenSSL

 This one is tricky.
 It requires an official version of the OpenSSL library as indicated in the `REQUIRED.txt` file under the `openssl`.
+The current version of choice is 1.0.2.h.
+For Android, anything under 1.0.1r or 1.0.2g will not be OK, since Google will refuse APKs containing earlier versions, due to a severe vulnerability.
 Fetch the required archive and put it there.
 The various scripts refer the corresponding version directly.
 You may change it by modifying them.
 Note that compiling OpenSSL is always a pretty lengthy and tedious process (in the order of magnitude of half an hour, depending on your machine).

-**On Windows**: you need to install [Active Perl](http://www.activestate.com/activeperl) first.
-Then open the `openssl\Windows` folder and copy the folder path using the address bar.
-Then you will run the process twice, once for building a 64-bit (x64) version and one for the 32-bit (x86) version.
-In the following steps, just replace x86 by x64 when doing it the second time.

-Look for VS2012 x86 Native Tools Command Prompt from your start menu (replace with the appropriate version of Visual Studio).
-Right click the entry and choose "Run as administrator".
-This step is required because the compilation scripts use symbolic links which require administrative privileges on Windows.

-From the console, type cd `the path` that you copied earlier, then Enter.
-Then type Run using Visual Studio x86 command line tools.bat and press Enter.

-If something goes wrong you can try again, but sometimes it may be better to delete the openssl-1.0.1i folder (resulting of the extracted archive) in order to start over the process clean.
-Else the resulting files should be copied properly to the `cloudbuilder\delivery\openssl` folder.
-In case of issue, the output should be more than verbose.

-When you start the process over for the 64-bit version, we recommend deleting the the openssl-1.0.1i folder (resulting of the extracted archive) manually.
+**On Windows**: you need to install [Active Perl](http://www.activestate.com/activeperl), [NASM](http://www.nasm.us/), an open source assembler, and [Windows patch](http://gnuwin32.sourceforge.net/packages/patch.htm) first.
+Make sure to have the paths correctly setup in your environment since only ActivePerl installer will set it up automatically.
+You have to manaually update your environment for the two others.
+Once this is done, you are now ready to compile openSSL.

+Open a Windows Command Prompt in Administrator mode (Windows key + X) and select `Command Prompt (Admin)`.
+This is needed by some of the scripts.

+From the command prompt, to setup Visual Studio 2015 x86 environment, run: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat`.
+Once this is done, you can cd into your `cloudbuilder-tools\openssl\Windows` folder and run: `Run using Visual Studio x86 command line tools.bat`
+When finished, your `cloudbuilder\delivery` folder will contain the x86 binaries.
+To compile the x64 ones, it's better to delete the whole `cloudbuilder-tools\openssl\openssl-1.0.2h` folder, which was extracted by the script, to restart with a fresh environment.

+Launch a new command prompt in Administrator mode and run `C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat x64`, in order to have a valid Visual Studio 2015 64 bits environment.
+Then you can cd into your `cloudbuilder-tools\openssl\Windows` folder and run: `Run using Visual Studio x64 command line tools.bat`.
+When finished, your `cloudbuilder\delivery` folder will contain the x64 binaries.

 **On Mac and iOS**: nothing special is required here, except that the Command Line Tools are available on your system, since no xcode project is provided.
 The system itself will prompt you to download the tools when running the script for the first time.
 In case you haven't accepted the license and this process fails to be prompted by the system automatically, run `sudo xcodebuild -license` from the terminal.

 Then simply open a Terminal, move to the folder (`openssl/Mac+iOS`) and run `./openssl-maker.sh`.

-**On Android**: even trickier to compile, please read the instructions in the file `HowTo.txt` placed under `openssl/Android` directory.
+**On Android**: even trickier to compile, please read the instructions in the file `HowTo.txt` placed under `openssl/Android` directory, since scripts depend a lot of your Android SDK version and the binaries you want to compile.

 ## Compiling CURL

 **On Windows**: open `curl-7.23.1\vc6curl.sln`.
-We currently use Visual Studio 2012.
-An upgrade may be suggested with later versions.
-By modifying the target SDK, you may compile it on Visual Studio 2010 too, but it has not been tested on previous versions.
+We currently use Visual Studio 2015.

 You can play with the Configuration Manager and compile it for your needs.
 Use the following configurations:

-	- LIB_Debug_VS2012 with platform Win32 and x64
+	- Debug_VS2015 with platform Win32 and x64
-	- LIB_Release_VS2012 with platform Win32 and x64
+	- Release_VS2015 with platform Win32 and x64

 Which means 4 configurations, therefore running the compilation 4 times.